bbui1997/Ansible-Lab/README.md

 ---
 ## Extra Information - Anatomy of Ansible
 #### Playbook
-Similar to a workflow in HPOO.
 Playbooks are what we run when using Ansible.
 #### Inventory
 A file that contains hosts and groups.
 #### Groups